harvesthill/reddit-wiki-archive/steroids/bloodwork/list.md

 2. Print requisition papers.
 You may optionally (but recommended) set up an appointment for your desired out-of-state LabCorp / Quest location.

 3. Show up to the LabCorp / Quest location.
-If asked for ID it's reportedly fine to show your NY, NJ, MA, MD, &amp; RI Drivers License.
+If asked for ID it's reportedly fine to show your NY, NJ, MA, MD, & RI Drivers License.
 Alternatively, others have used Passports, Work or School IDs, etc.

 4. Wait to be emailed the lab results.